UweGerdes/frontend-development/docker-gulp.md

 Inside the running docker container start `bower install` to load more dependencies, they will be in your project directory (you might want to look inside for using the components).

 You will need this step only once, the data is saved in your project and not in the docker container.
-It will be reused when you run gulp-frontend the next time.

 ```bash
 $ bower install